 Who performs the blood test?

 We will send your blood sample, with your personal information (including name, date of birth, gestational age), to The Doctors Laboratory based in Harley Street, London.
-They will send the sample by courier to Ariosa Diagnostics Inc, based in California, USA.
-Ariosa will perform the analysis of the cell-free fetal DNA from your blood sample.

 When can I expect to get my results?

 The results of the HarmonyTM test will generally be available within two weeks.

 There needs to be enough cell-free fetal DNA in your blood to be able to provide a result.
 In 3 to 5% of cases, there is not enough cell-free fetal DNA and another blood sample is required.
 If this happens, the additional sample will be processed at no extra charge.